-Wood breakdown from beetle infestations can lead to serious structural weakness.
-In addition, chemical treatments and wood replacement to limit insect damage are costly.
+The breakdown of wood caused by a beetle infestation can lead to serious structural weakness.
+Chemical treatments and wood replacements to curb insect damage are costly.
 Hemicoelus gibbicollis (LeConte), a member of the beetle family Anobiidae, causes the most significant damage.

 Chuck Sullivan Exterminators uses Borate products and materials to treat areas of infestations.
 These materials are usually applied to the flooring, joists, beams and sill plate areas of the sub-structure of the building.